 Love and believe

 Next time you see someone overworked, and begin to worry: acknowledge them for how great they are doing, love every bit of them, bringing appreciation and awareness into to all of it.
 Model Mindfulness.
 You will see their stress fall away.
 From this less stressed place, they might be able to see for themselves if they are going overboard and make a change.
 If not, it is not time for them.
 Keep loving them, and believe in them that they will get it soon.
 We all get it eventually.
 In the meantime, our compassion can decrease their stress, giving them some well deserved healing.
-I just have a hunch that people get it faster when they are loved and believed in than when they are judged and criticized.
+People get it faster when they feel loved instead of judged.
 Who is with me?

 How do you celebrate our work ethic, without going overboard?